HENRY, of Rossroe Castle;The second son,

 THOMAS BUTLER, of Castle Crine, was father of

-WILLIAM BUTLER, of Castlecrine, who inherited the estate of his uncle, Henry Butler, of O’Brien’s Castle, in 1791.
-His eldest son,
+WILLIAM BUTLER, of Castlecrine, who succeeded to the landed property of his cousin, Henry Butler, of O’Brien’s Castle, in 1791.

 He wedded Anne D'Alton and had issue, his son,